trigger/trigger/docs/usage/scripts/acl.rst

 About
 =====

-**acl** is used to interface with the ACL database and queue.
-It is a simple command to manage or determine access-list associations, and allows you to inject or remove an ACL from the load queue.
+**acl** is used to interface with the access-control list (ACL) database and task queue.
+This is a simple command to manage explicit ACL associations within the ACL database (acls.db), to search for both implicit and explicit ACL associations, and to manage the ACL task queue.

 Usage
 =====

 Here is the usage output::

+    Usage:
+        acl [--exact | --device-name-only] (<acl_name> | <device>)
+        acl (--add | --remove) <acl_name> [<device> [<device> ...]]
+        acl (--clear | --inject) [--quiet] [<acl_name> [<acl_name> ...]]
-    % acl
+        acl (--list | --listmanual)
-    Usage: acl [options]
+        acl --staged

+    Interface with the access-control list (ACL) database and task queue.
+This is a simple command to manage explicit ACL associations within the ACL database (acls.db), to search for both implicit and explicit ACL associations, and to manage the ACL task queue.

     Options:
-    -h, --help            show this help message and exit -s, --staged          list currently staged ACLs
+      --version             show program's version number and exit -h, --help            show this help message and exit -s, --staged          list currently staged ACLs
       -l, --list            list ACLs currently in integrated (automated) queue -m, --listmanual      list entries currently in manual queue -i, --inject          inject into load queue
       -c, --clear           clear from load queue
       -x, --exact           match entire name, not just start -d, --device-name-only
                             don't match on ACL
+      -a <acl_name>, --add=<acl_name>
-    -a ADD, --add=ADD     add an acl to explicit ACL database, example: "acl -a abc123 test1-abc test2-abc"
+                            add an acl to explicit ACL database, example: 'acl -a acl-name device1 device2'
-    -r REMOVE, --remove=REMOVE
+      -r <acl_name>, --remove=<acl_name>
                             remove an acl from explicit ACL database, example:
-                          "acl -r abc123 -r xyz246 test1-abc"
+                            'acl -r acl1-name -r acl2-name device'
       -q, --quiet           be quiet!
 (For use with scripts/cron)

 Examples
 ========